 In 2010, A Wretched Man, a novel of Paul the apostle, was released.
 In 2011, I compiled five short stories based upon my Vietnam combat experience into Prowl.
-Late in 2013, Queer Clergy: A History of Gay and Lesbian Ministry in American Protestantism will be released.
+In January 2014, Pilgrim Press, the oldest publishing house in America, published my latest book: Queer Clergy: A History of Gay and Lesbian Ministry in American Protestantism.
 Through it all, I have blogged here, and hundreds of archived articles are regularly accessed through web searches.

 That’s my recent history.
 Here’s my background.